syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-Xamarin.md

 {% endhighlight %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Getting%20Started/Xamarin/CreatePDFwithImage).

 ## Creating a PDF document with table

 The following code example shows how to create a PDF document with a simple table.